Ayndrs/CSCE435_Project_2024/Report.md

 2. Divide data to processes
 - Calculate subarray size, n / num_processes
-- have each worker compute the subarray using MPI_Send()
+- have each worker compute the subarray using MPI_Scatter()

 3. All processes sort each subarray
 - call merge_sort(subarray, left, right)